 Durable Power of Attorney

-A durable power of attorney is a person who has been designated by your loved one to make either health care or financial decisions if they are not able.
-It is a legal document that had to be completed prior to their inability to make decisions.
-You may want to see if there is such a document that your loved one has signed.
+A durable power of attorney (POA) is a legal document that designates a person selected by your loved one to make both health care and financial decisions if they are not able.
+It is a legal document that had to be completed prior to your loved one's inability to make decisions.
+This website below gives you more information on what a POA is and how it may help you.

 What Is a Power of Attorney (POA)?